zayaanra/gitdetective/README.md

 - `gd authors -p`
 This will provide author-related statistics in the form of a pie chart.
 Each slice of the pie is how much they have each contributed as a percentage.

+### Additional Features
+Some features that would be interesting:
+- Serve stats on a webpage
+- Use AI/ML to predict future `git` usage
+- Use LLms to generate nicer and cleaner visualizations